-While these days it’s not difficult to find an Italian restaurant in Seoul, the trick is to discover one that serves authentic Italian cuisine and not a second-rate imitation.
+While Italian restaurants in Seoul these days are not that difficult to find, the trick is to discover one that serves authentic Italian cuisine and not a second-rate imitation.
 Back in September, we created a poll for our readers to help us determine the 10 best authentic Italian restaurants in the city.

 We received over 250 votes over the course of the past couple months – the top 5 spots are overwhelmingly unanimous, but places 6-10 are neck and neck.
 Without further ado, the results are in so prepare your stomach and enjoy!

 65 votes (26%)

 Ciuri Ciuri brings the best of Sicilian dining to Seoul.
 Owners Enrico and Fiorenza are native Sicilians who are incredibly passionate about their food.
 The interior of the restaurant is decorated with light blue ceramics imported straight from Sicily.
 The cannoli (7,000 KRW), layered with chocolate chips and sweet orange peels, comes highly recommended.
 Taking home an overwhelming 26% of the votes, Ciuri Ciuri is a must-try for any Italian food lover in Seoul.
 Ciuri Ciuri recently won Best Italian Restaurant in the 10 Magazine Best of Seoul 2018 competition.

 - Pesce all’isolana (26,000 KRW)